rub1e/js-tips/README.md

 curl -H "Content-Type: application/json" -d '{"property":"myvalue"}' mysebsite.com/myendpoint
 ```

-curl contains a lot of options and can even do your coffe.
+curl contains a lot of options and can even do your coffee.
 To read the documentation type **man curl** in your terminal